Login

 The church may hold a record in that for 140 years between 1734 and 1874 it was served consecutively by three ministers called Wood - father, son and grandson - and at the same time by several generations of church officers called Clark.

 Return to the High Street and turn west (left).
-The house with pillars (3) and a classical facade nextdoor to the True Kiltmakers shop was built by John Steavenson, a general merchant who rented some of the local salmon fishings and who was Provost of Fortrose in 1837.
+The house with pillars (3) and a classical facade was built by John Steavenson, a general merchant who rented some of the local salmon fishings and who was Provost of Fortrose in 1837.
 The building was once a large store selling rifles, furniture and watches and became the village Post Office for many years.

 It is thought that Rosemarkie may have been made a Royal Burgh as early as 1216 by Alexander II.
 The arrangement of the street into parallel contiguous strips or burgh roads either side of the highway, each owned by a burghess who paid a rent of five silver pennies to the king, has not much changed.